LiTrans/PLRDNN/README.md

 ## Projects:
 ### PLRDNN:
-Code and data for the paper "A semi-supervised deep residual network for mode detection in Wi-Fi signals"
+Code and data for the paper "Kalatian, A., Farooq, B. (2020) A semi-supervised deep residual network for mode detection in Wi-Fi signals.
+Big Data Analytics in Transportation."